nadeemlab/SPT/README.md

 Several commands are mainly for use internal to the application components.

-Some others are TUIs (Terminal User Interfaces) meant to make it easier to do common tasks like uploading datasets or inspecting cache or metadata.
+Some others are TUIs (Terminal User Interfaces) meant to make common tasks, like uploading datasets or inspecting cache or metadata, more reliable.

 # API reference
 The SPT application is supported by a web API, which provides fine-grained access to specific components of a given dataset.
 The API is documented [here](https://oncopathtk.org/api/redoc).